TheRosettaFoundation/SOLAS-Match/README.md

  * In Ubuntu:

-   If subversion is not install run:
+   If subversion is not installed run:

         $ sudo apt-get install subversion
+   If curl is not installed run:
+        $ sudo apt-get install curl

 	In api/ and ui/ do the following: